evanxg852000/gorilla/README.md

 A port of the Facebook gorilla time-series data compression algorithm to Zig

-ℹ️ Info: This was done as part of my time at [Recurse Center](https://www.recurse.com/).
+ℹ️ : This was done as part of my time at [Recurse Center](https://www.recurse.com/).

-⚠️ Warning: Please, do not rely on this library for production work.
+⚠️ : Please, do not rely on this library for production work.
 It still needs to be thoroughly tested.
 You are welcome to help.

 ## How to use?